Nemeas/100-days-of-code/log.md

 **Thaughts**: I.. am.. soo.. content!
 Now all that's missing is fixing one (or more) bugs, and it will be ready for open beta.

 ### Day 47: 02.09.2018
 **Todays progress**: Bugfixing and starting to implement achievments!
 Mostly reading and planning.
+Also took the latest alpha to beta!

 **Thaughts**: So many things to think about when creating achievments..
-Event the Icons kind of have to look good.. cuz once an achievment is published, there is no turning back..
+Even the icons kind of have to look good.. cuz once an achievment is published, there is no turning back.. this needs more planning than actual coding..

+I'm thinking I can add some incremental achievements
+* with score >= 20:
+   * 10 rounds: novice
+   * 25 rounds: intermediate
+   * 100 rounds: senior
+   * 500 rounds: expert

+* with score >= 20 and lvl >= 10 (lvl is a hidden feature, so therefore this would be hidden achievements)
+   * ?

+Perhaps some static achievements:
+* Score == 0: Noob
+* Score > 15: Good
+* Score > 20: Gooder
+* Score > 25: Goodest
+* Score > 30: Leet